By Emily Kunen

 While we have made progress, we still face challenges, many of which we will not be able to solve by ourselves.
 This is why, last month, we joined the High Carbon Stock Approach (HCSA) Steering Group.

-As of February 2018, our supply chain is 63% verified deforestation free (pdf, 90Kb) for our top five commodities linked to deforestation risks.
+As of April 2019, our supply chain is 77% verified deforestation-free for our top five commodities (pdf, 600Kb) linked to deforestation risks.
+That figure will surpass 90% by the end of 2020.
 We continue to make progress by conducting assessments, sponsoring conservation initiatives, and engaging smallholders.

 For example, in September we announced that, by the end of the year, we will monitor 100% of our palm oil supply chain using satellite technology.
 We’ll extend coverage to pulp and paper in 2019 and soya at a later stage.